 7 secret beaches in Norfolk

-Such is the appeal of Norfolk's magnificent coastline, it isn't always that easy to find a quiet spot especially during the summer months - but there are still a few hidden gems where you can escape the crowds.
+It isn't always easy to find a quiet spot on Norfolk's beaches especially during the summer months - but there are a few hidden gems to escape the crowds.
 Here are our secret seven seaside spots to savour.
 Shhh we don't want everyone to know!

 While Titchwell is best known as a RSPB nature reserve with an abundance of birdlife living among its mosaic freshwater and saltwater habitat, if you take the 1km walk through the reserve, across the marshes and reedbeds and out to the sea you will be rewarded with a fantastic beach.